joelwking/devnet-sdk/README.md

 In the `library/notebooks` directory, `README.md` provides instructions on how to install and run the Docker image specified in `library/notebooks/Dockerfile`.
 The running container is used to execute an instance of **Jupyter notebooks**.
 Within the container, Python 3, the Meraki SDK, a sample notebook (`library/notebooks/Using_a_SDK.ipynb`) and Python program (`library/notebooks/using_meraki_sdk.py`) are referenced in the lab guide `library/notebooks/MERAKI_README.md`.

 Additionally, content has been added to include a notebook which walks the student through implementing rate limiting logic to address any *429* errors.
-See the documentation and sample notebook under `library/notebooks/Meraki_Rate_Limiting_example`.
+Refer to the notebook under `library/notebooks/Meraki_Rate_Limiting_example.ipynb`.

 ### Directory Tree